-Still the sad prospect rises on my sight, Reveal'd in all its mournful shade and light; Swift thro' my pulses glides the kindling fire, As lightning glances on th' electric wire.
+Still the sad prospect rises on my sight;

+Reveal'd in all its mournful shade and light.

+Swift thro' my pulses glides the kindling fire,

+As lightning glances on th' electric wire.

+But ah! the force of numbers strives in vain

+The glowing scene unequal to sustain.

+But lo! at last, from tenfold darkness borne,

+Forth-issues o'er the wave the weeping morn,

+Hail, sacred vision! who, on orient wing,

+The cheering dawn of light propitious bring!

+433
-But ah! the force of numbers strives in vain, The glowing scene unequal to sustain.
-But lo! at last, from tenfold darkness born, Forth issues o'er the wave the weeping morn.
-Hail, sacred vision! who on orient wings, The cheering dawn of light propitious brings!
-All nature smiling hail'd the vivid ray, That gave her beauties to returning day: All but our ship, that, groaning on the tide, No kind relief, no gleam of hope descry'd.
-For now, in front, her trembling inmates see The hills of Greece emerging on the lee.
-So the lost lover views that fatal morn.
-On which, for ever from his bosom torn, The nymph ador'd resigns her blooming charms, To bless with love some happier rival's arms.
-So to Eliza dawn'd that cruel day That tore Æneas from her arms away: That saw him parting, never to return, Herself in funeral flames deereed to burn.
-O vet in clouds, thou genial source of light, Conceal thy radiant glories from our sight!
-Go, with thy smile adorn the happy plain, [reign; And gild the scenes where health and pleasure But let not here, in scorn, thy wanton beam Insult the dreadful grandeur of my theme !

-While shoreward now the bounding vessel flies, Full in her van St. George's cliffs arise: High o'er the rest a pointed crag is seen, That hung projecting o'er a mossy green.
-Nearer and nearer now the danger grows, And all their skill relentless fates oppose; For, while more eastward they direct the prow, Enormous waves the quiv'ring deck o'erflow.
+All nature smiling hail'd the vivid ray,

+That gave her beauties to returning day:

+All but our ship that, groaning on the tide,

+No kind relief, no gleam of hope descry'd.

+For now, in front, her trembling inmates see

+The hills of Greece, emerging on the lee.

+So the lost lover views that fatal morn,

+On which, for ever from his bosom torn,

+The nymph ador'd resigns her blooming charms, To bless with love some happier rival's arms.
+465 So to Eliza dawn'd that cruel day.
+That tore Æneas from her arms away : That saw him parting, never to return, Herself in funeral flames decreed to burn : O yet in clouds, thou genial source of light, Conceal thy radiant glories from our sight!
+Go, with thy smile adorn the happy plain, And gild the scenes where health and pleasure reign : But let not here, in scorn thy wanton beam Insult the dreadful grandeur of my theme!
+While shoreward now the bounding vessel flies, Full in her van, St. George's cliffs arise : High o'er the rest a pointed crag is seen.
+That hung projecting o'er a mossy green.
+Nearer and nearer now the danger grows.
+And all their skill relentless fates oppose.
+For, while more eastward they direct the prow,

+Enormous waves the quivering deck o'erflow.

-While, as she wheels, unable to subdue Her sallies, still they dread her broaching-to .
-Alarming thought! for now no more a-lee Her riven side could bear th' invading sea: And if the following surge she scuds before, Headlong she runs upon the dreadful shore : A shore where shelves and hidden rocks abound, Where death in secret ambush lurks around.
-Far less dismay'd, Anchises' wand'ring son Was seen the straits of Sicily to shun: When Palinurus, from the helm descry'd The rocks of Scylla, on his eastern side; While in the west, with hideous yawn disclos'd, His onward path Charybdis' gulf oppos'd.
-The double danger as by turns he view'd, His wheeling bark her arduous track pursu'd.
-Thus, while to right and left destruction lies, Between th' extremes the daring vessel flies.
-With boundless involution, bursting o'er The marble cliffs, loud dashing surges roar; Hoarse thro' each winding creek the tempest raves, And hollow rocks repeat the groan of waves; Destruction round th' insatiate coast prepares, To crush the trembling ship unnumber'd snares.
+While, as she wheels, unable to subdue Her sallies, still they dread her broaching-to.
+485 Alarming thought! for now no more a-lee Her riven side could bear th' invading sea ; And if the following surge she scuds before, Headlong she runs upon the dreadful shore: A shore where shelves and hidden rocks abound.
+Where death in secret ambush lurks around .- 491 Far less dismay'd, Anchises' wand'ring son Was seen the straits of Sicily to shun: When Palinurus, from the helm, descry'd The rocks of Scylla on his eastern side; 495 While in the west, with hideous yawn disclos'd, His onward path Charybdis' gulph oppos'd.
+The double danger as by turns he view'd.
+His wheeling bark her arduous track pursu'd.

-^{} Broaching-to is a sudden and involuntary movement in usvigation, wherein a ship, whilst scudding or sailing before the wind, unexpectedly turns her side to windward.
+Ver.
+485. Broaching-to, is a sudden and involuntary movement in navigation, wherein a ship, whilst studding or sailing before the wind unexpectedly turns her side to windward.
 It is generally occasioned by the difficulty of steering her, or by some disaster happening to the machinery of the helm.
-See the last note of the Second Canto.
+See the last note of the second Canto.